edthedev/edthedev.github.io/slides/btaa.md

 ???

+Community of Practice

++ If you have one we're welcome at, or want to start one, let me know!

+What code do we write?
++ Response and Prevention

+Incident Response automation: CSOC automation.
++ Collaborations with other Cybersecurity response teams - particularly NCSA.
++ Not all collaborations are open, but if you're hearing my voice we can share code with you. and other Cybersecurity teams)

+Incident Prevention automation:
++ QA (regression testing automation)
++ IAM (aligned to the InCommon Trusted Access Platform
++ Midpoint Shibboleth Grouper Comanage.

+Job Aids
 + We are happy to share our Job aids for software development teams
-+ Would love to establish a community of practice.

-Our open source efforts are focused around the InCommon Trusted Access Platform
-+ ncsa/bhr - black hole router
-+ AWS CLI Login - Shibboleth integration for AWS command line
++ Send me an email if you're interested.

 ---